Summer Eating, Recipes, and Grilling Tips

 By Jessica Yoches, MNT

-In keeping with eating with the seasons, what are the best foods to consume in the hot summer months?
+What are the best foods to consume in the hot summer months?
 According to Traditional Chinese Medicine, the body craves light, cooling, and refreshing foods in the summer, such as the abundance of fruits and vegetables in season.

 Plants go through the cycle of sprouting, leafing, flowering, and fruiting.
 Sprouts and leafy greens debut in the Spring, followed by the flowering or fruiting of the plant in the summer when we get to enjoy broccoli “flowers”and fruits like peaches and watermelon.